seL4/global-components/components/PicoServer/README.md

 # PicoServer

-This is a CAmkES component that is intended to wrap around the PicoTCP TCP/ICP stack library and multiplex cleint access to it.
+This is a CAmkES component that is intended to wrap around the PicoTCP TCP/ICP stack library and multiplex client access to it.

 ## Dependencies